elassol/AddressBook/README.md

-# Getting Started with Create React App
+# AddressBook App
+Create React App using React fetching data from API with Sagas, React Router, Styled Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Use of rewired to extend Create React App without ejecting the app.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Use of `rewired` to extend Create React App without ejecting the app.
 ### `yarn start`

 Runs the app in the development mode.\